ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Subsecond precision is not supported.

-## Request quota {#request-quota}
+## Service limit {#service-limit}

-The request-quota is a value associated to the maximum number of requests that the server is willing to accept from one or more clients on a given basis (originating IP, authenticated user, geographical, ..) during a `time-window` as defined in {{time-window}}.
+The service-limit is a value associated to the maximum number of requests that the server is willing to accept from one or more clients on a given basis (originating IP, authenticated user, geographical, ..) during a `time-window` as defined in {{time-window}}.

-The `request-quota` is expressed in `quota-units` and has the following syntax:
+The `service-limit` is expressed in `quota-units` and has the following syntax:

 ~~~
-   request-quota = quota-units
+   service-limit = quota-units
    quota-units = 1*DIGIT
 ~~~

-The `request-quota` SHOULD match the maximum number of acceptable requests.
+The `service-limit` SHOULD match the maximum number of acceptable requests.

-The `request-quota` MAY differ from the total number of acceptable requests when weight mechanisms, bursts, or other server policies are implemented.
+The `service-limit` MAY differ from the total number of acceptable requests when weight mechanisms, bursts, or other server policies are implemented.

-If the `request-quota` does not match the maximum number of acceptable requests the relation with that SHOULD be communicated out-of-band.
+If the `service-limit` does not match the maximum number of acceptable requests the relation with that SHOULD be communicated out-of-band.

 Example: A server could